Queue Data Structure in Java

 • When an element is removed from the queue, the concept is called DeQueue.

-• DeQueueing an empty queue is called underflow (treat as Exception).
+• DeQueueing an empty queue is called underflow (treated as Exception).

-• EnQueuing an element in a full queue is called overflow (treat as Exception).
+• EnQueuing an element in a full queue is called overflow (treated as an Exception).

 Queue Operations